openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``edx.cohort.created``
 ----------------------------------

-When a cohort group is created (either automatically, when a user is assigned to the default cohort group or a cohort group included in the course's ``auto_cohort_groups`` setting, or manually, via the Instructor Dashboard), the server emits an ``edx.cohort.created`` event.
+When a cohort group is created, the server emits an ``edx.cohort.created`` event.
+A member of the course staff can create a cohort group manually via the Instructor Dashboard (see :ref:`instructor_cohort_events`).
+The system automatically creates the default cohort group and cohort groups included in the course's ``auto_cohort_groups`` setting as they are needed (e.g. when a student is assigned to one).

 **Event Source**: Server